PharmGKB/PharmCAT/docs/disclaimers.md

     Below cases are summarized for which two calls with different scores are possible when provided unphased data and heterozygous calls for the variants that define the two alleles.
 The genotype with the higher score (longer allele) will be used to determine allele functionality, phenotype, and recommendation but the genotype with the lower score cannot be ruled out.

-    The table 1 includes cases for which there is an overlap in the allele definitions.
+    The Table 1 includes cases for which there is an overlap in the allele definitions.

 | Gene      | Genotype (Higher Score)     | Metabolizer phenotype | Genotype (Lower Score)| Metabolizer phenotype |
 | ---------   | ----------------- |---------------------------------| ------------- | ------------------------------- |